uesseu/ninwavelets/README.md

 Did you think ninwavelet based on cuda seems to be extremely fast?
 **It is not true every time.** Throwing data into GPU takes much time.
 In some cases, numpy may faster than cupy.
+For example, if you perform only 10 times, the best way is using numpy.
 Ninwavelets is simple package now, and so,
 it may has less functions than other packages.